 - Negotiate in confidence in case terms are not agreed.
 You do not want an Employment Tribunal (or the public) finding out what you may have offered in case they are influenced as to your wrongdoing or failings by the fact that you are prepared to offer a certain deal.
 Defining and securing confidentiality during negotiations is a bit more complicated than you might think as there are two routes for discussion (the Without Prejudice doctrine and the Protected Conversation) each with their own rules, and on which you should be advised at the outset.

 - Always have a Back up Plan.
 Confidential negotiations do break down.
 It is wise to carry on with any open process while the employee contemplates your offer.
 For example, you may have met with an employee to discipline them.
-If they show interest in the settlement agreement proposal, it may be better not to postpone the disciplinary process, or to only postpone it for a short period.
-The prospect of attending a formal hearing with the possibility of being dismissed for, say, gross misconduct, often helps the employee to make up their minds quicker than if there is no impending meeting.
+If they show interest in the settlement agreement proposal, it may be better not to postpone the formal process (whether it be for misconduct, poor performance or redundancy for example), or to only postpone it for a short period.
+The prospect of attending a formal hearing particularly with the possibility of being dismissed for, say, gross misconduct, often helps the employee to make up their minds quicker than if there is no impending meeting.

 - Think outside the money box.
-While money is often the key driver for an employee to agree to a Settlement Agreement, other things might help get the deal over the line, for example, giving them their old work laptop or phone, agreeing to a positive departure announcement or reference or reducing or waiving the length of some post termination restrictions.
+While money is often the key driver for an employee to agree to a Settlement Agreement, other things might help get the deal over the line, for example, giving them their old work laptop or phone, agreeing to a positive departure announcement or reference or reducing or waiving the length of some post termination restrictions or even offering some future consultancy work.

 We have many years’ experience of successfully resolving disputes in the workplace for our employer clients.
 We have a demonstrably good track record of identifying the weakness in your employee’s arguments and obtaining a favourable Settlement Agreement within budget.

-Please feel free to contact us if you need advice on your Settlement Agreement.
-You can contact your usual adviser or call 01737 854800 and ask for a member of the Employment Team.
-We have offices in Redhill, Wimbledon, Woking, Camberley, Teddington and Oxted.
+Please feel free to contact us if you need advice on the issues raised in this blog.
+You can contact your usual adviser or call 01737 854500 and ask for a member of the Employment Team.